Programs and Activities

 How to Apply

-This week-long program will be held during the last week of May 2023 and is geared towards preparing Baruch College students and alumni for the law school application cycle, the world of law school and beyond.
+This week-long program will be held during the last week of May 2025 and is geared towards preparing Baruch College students and alumni for the law school application cycle, the world of law school and beyond.
 Students and alumni will hone their writing logical reasoning and reading comprehension skills.
-There are visits to law schools and a local court, as well as panel presentations relevant to pre-law students.
+There are visits to law schools and to local courts, as well as panel presentations relevant to pre-law students.
 This program is free of charge.

 Eligibility